Family homelessness: Africa

 Africa is a continent that experiences high rates of family homelessness due to widespread poverty, conflict and harsh environmental conditions that impact living standards and access to basic necessities.
 South Africa is a country within Africa that experiences high rates of family homelessness as economic inequality within the country is evident as 79% of the population live under the poverty line, as well as an unemployment rate of 28%.
 With minimal financial security, access to basic necessities such as food and water are limited, family homelessness has become a common occurrence.
-Family homelessness impacts children in South Africa, as children not only have poor access to health care, but many are unable to attend school.
+Family homelessness impacts children in South Africa, as children not only have poor access to healthcare, but many are unable to attend school.